10 Reasons You Might Fail an Apartment Inspection

 Do landlords always do a reinspection after a failed apartment check?

 Not always.
-Some landlords may schedule a follow-up inspection to confirm that the required fixes have been made, while others may simply deduct repair costs from your security deposit.
-If a reinspection is required, it will usually be outlined in your failure notice.
+Some may just deduct repair costs from your deposit.
+If a reinspection is required, it will be listed in your failure notice.

 What happens if you refuse an apartment inspection?

-Refusing an inspection may violate your lease agreement and lead to consequences such as fines, lease termination, or legal action.
-Landlords typically have the right to inspect the unit with proper notice.
-If you have concerns about an inspection, discuss them with your landlord to find a reasonable solution.
+Refusing can violate your lease and lead to fines, termination, or legal action.
+Landlords have the right to inspect with proper notice.
+If you’re uncomfortable, talk with your landlord to find a reasonable solution.

 How can you dispute a failed apartment inspection?